bennidi/mbassador/README.md

 + Delivers everything: Messages must not implement any interface and can be of any type (-> message bus is typed using generics with upper bound being Object.class)
++ Follows type hierarchy: Class hierarchy of messages are considered during message delivery.
+This means that listeners will also receive subtypes of the message type they are listening for, e.g. a listener for Object.class receives everything.
 + Annotation driven: To define and customize a message handler simply mark it with @Listener annotation
 + Synchronous and asynchronous message delivery: A handler can be invoked to handle a message either synchronously or asynchronously.
 This is configurable for each handler via annotations.
 Message publication itself supports synchronous (method